DjanQuiltDB/djanquiltdb/docs/modules/installation.rst

 ROUTER
 ~~~~~~
-Django-sharding uses a router to send each database transaction to the correct node.
+Patchman-django-sharding uses a router to send each database transaction to the correct node.
 It also uses the router to migrate the models to the correct shard when using ``./manage.py migrate_shards``
 So set ``sharding.router.DynamicDbRouter`` as the database_router in the settings. e.g.::